RVVandana/bluemix-automated-toll-booth/README.md

 # Smart Highway Toll Collection System using IBM Bluemix and Mediatek LinkItONE

 This is the project repository for Smart Highway Toll Collection System.
-Refer to the sections below for configuration , build and deployment instructions.
+Refer to the sections below for configuration, build and deployment instructions.

 This is the accompanying project for this blog post.